Ben-Hardy/MedTracker/README.md

 So far it just tracks medications and medication entries.
 Entries can be filtered by date or medication to help the user understand usage patterns.

+If you wish to see the actual XML and Java code, it can be found in the directory `./app/src/main/java/ben/medtracker`.
+Gotta love Java project directory structures.

 #### Future features I'd like to add:

 - Reminders/Notifications to take medications